winson1990/electron/docs/api/web-contents.md

 This event is like `did-finish-load` but emitted when the load failed or was cancelled, e.g. `window.stop()` is invoked.
 The full list of error codes and their meaning is available [here](https://code.google.com/p/chromium/codesearch#chromium/src/net/base/net_error_list.h).
-Note that redirect responses will emit `errorCode` -3; you may want to ignore that error explicitly.

 #### Event: 'did-frame-finish-load'